carlow78/wordle-challenge/README.md

 ### Winning message

-When the user manages to guess the application randomly selected.
+When the user manages to guess the application randomly selected word.

 The user is congratulated and informed of the number of attempts they had remaining.

 ![Wordle Win](assets/images/wordle-win.png)

-At the end, the user gets a choice to play again or to quit the game.
+At the end, the user gets a choice to play again 'Y' or to quit the game 'N'.

-When the user chooses the Play again option, the game is reset to the intial settings and allows them to enter their first guess.
+When the user types 'Y' and presses Enter, the game is reset to the intial settings and allows them to enter their first guess.

-If the user chooses to quit, a goodbye message is displayed.
+If the user chooses 'N' and presses Enter, a goodbye message is displayed.

 ![Wordle Goodbye](assets/images/wordle-goodbye.png)